connervieira/Assassin/README.md

 ### Autonomous Threat Defense

 Assassin can interface with 2.4GHz, 5GHz, and 5.8GHz receivers in order to detect, record, and alert to nearby consumer and commercial drones.
 This feature makes use of an open, customizable database of wireless threats in order to quickly and effectively detect and alert to nearby autonomous hazards.
-While not it's primary purpose, this feature is also theoretically capable of detecting various other radio-based devices, including remote-operated speed cameras from several common manufacturers.
+While not its primary purpose, this feature is also theoretically capable of detecting various other radio-based devices, including remote-operated speed cameras from several common manufacturers.

 ### Traffic Enforcement Camera Defense

 Assassin can process and alert to nearby speed enforcement and red light cameras as the user drives, and even check the vehicle's current speed against the speed limit associated with nearby cameras.

-### Bluetooth Threat Defense

-Assassin can interface with Bluetooth adapters to provide Bluetooth monitoring, and can display an alert when a particular Bluetooth device has been following for a suspiciously long time.
-This can help provide early warning of people tailing you as you drive, as well as aiding in the location of concealed tracking devices hidden in your car.
-This feature can also be configured to ignore certain devices (like your phone or car stereo) or instantly alert to specific devices that could be an imminent threat (like the phone of a previous security concern).
+If the vehicle speed exceeds a customizable offset relative to the speed camera's limit, Assassin will issue an alert.

 ### ADS-B Aircraft Detection